Republican candidates hit Biden on inflation, immigration at debate

 A couple of candidates took brief stabs at the president’s age.
 Republicans and some Democrats have questioned if Biden, 80, is up for another four years in office.

-Pence said it might be a good idea to have everyone in Washington, D.C. pass a mental and physical test to serve.
-The question from the moderates comes after Haley has called for such a test for politicians over 75 since the start of her campaign.
+Pence said it might be a good idea to have everyone in Washington pass a mental and physical test to serve.
+The question from the moderates comes after Haley has called for such a test for politicians older than 75 since the start of her campaign.

 Ramaswamy took the opportunity to highlight the benefits of being his age.